Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Auxiliary Datasets: H , , and Red Supergiant Stars

 \subsection{H$\alpha$ Emission from SHASSA}

-We obtained the LMC's H$\alpha$ emission map from the Southern H$\alpha$ Sky Survey Atlas (SHASSA; \citealt{guastad01}).
-The survey covers a range from ${\rm Decl.}\sim-90\degree$ to +15$\degree$ at a spatial resolution of $\approx0.8\arcmin$ and with a sensitivity of 2R or $1.2\times10^{-17}~{\rm ergs~cm^{-2}~s^{-1}~arcsec^{-2}}$.
-As the SHASSA's H$\alpha$ filter has a bandwidth of 32\AA, the H$\alpha$ emission includes contamination from the [\NII] 6549/6585 doublet.
-We expect the contribution from [\NII] to be negligible (10\% or less; \citealt{skibba12}) for the LMC and do not account for this in our SFR calculation.
-Because H$\alpha$ emission originates from recombination of ionized gas into neutral hydrogen atoms in \HII\ regions containing massive OB stars, the SFR estimated from H$\alpha$ indicates the lifespan of these stars within the past $\sim10$ Myr.
+We obtained a continuum-subtracted H$\alpha$ emission map of the LMC from the Southern H$\alpha$ Sky Survey Atlas (SHASSA; \citealt{guastad01}).
+The survey has a filter width of 32\AA\ and covers a spatial range of ${\rm Decl.}\sim(-90\degree, +15\degree)$ at a resolution of $\approx0.8\arcmin$ and with a sensitivity of 2R or $1.2\times10^{-17}~{\rm ergs~cm^{-2}~s^{-1}~arcsec^{-2}}$.
+The H$\alpha$ map has been corrected for flux contribution from the [\NII] 6549/6585 doublet lines that fall within the filter (see section 4 in \citealt{guastad01}).
+Considering the LMC's metallicity and the SHASSA's filter width, the H$\alpha$ emission traces star-formation activities happening within the last $\sim$7--10 Myr \citep{haydon20}.
+We calculate the LMC's $\sigsfr$ values as follows.